Milestone-Proposal:Parametron, 1954

 Arithmetic Circuit

-The arithmetic circuit employed a fast carry propagation circuit that handled carry separately.
-(Basically a carry lookahead circuit, but back then there were some variations and Goto et al came up with their own implementation using majority rule logic of parametron.).
 Additionally, a control system was adopted that simultaneously managed ongoing calculations and those to be performed next.
 This was basically a pipelining at a very shallow depth of two.
 This improved the calculation speed of the parametron computer by 2 to 3 times compared to systems not using these methods, without significantly increasing the number of parametrons required.
-In 1958, these methods were being studied in various foreign countries and could be applied to electronic computers using any kind of element, not just parametrons.
+In 1958, the pipelining and other concurrent operation methods were being studied in many countries and could be applied to electronic computers using any type of logic element, not just parametrons.

 Interrupt